joaosmoreira/udemy-wp-lessons/README.md

 # ![WordPress Logo](https://raw.githubusercontent.com/edent/SuperTinyIcons/3762d3a4443772462dff37e7861375effa4a0528/images/reference/wordpress.svg) Themes &amp; Plugins - Includes React and Gutenberg dev
 ## WordPress Development Course
-In this WordPress development course, I will learn to create custom themes and plugins, harnessing the full flexibility and power of WordPress.
+In this WordPress development course, I will learn to create custom themes and plugins, harnessing WordPress's full flexibility and power.
 Here are the key topics I’ll cover:

 ### What I'll Learn